-559 The channels between the islands of the Gibson Group are not recommended.
+The channels between the islands of the Gibson Group are not recommended.
 The channels east and north of Gibson Group leading into Telegraph Passage are described later in this chapter.

-560 Oona River flows from the interior of Porcher Island, down a broad valley, entering the channel between Peninsula Point and Oona Point.
+Oona River flows from the interior of Porcher Island, down a broad valley, entering the channel between Peninsula Point and Oona Point.
 The mouth of the river is filled with a broad drying flat.

 562 A large rock breakwater extends from the south shore of the entrance to Oona River.
 This breakwater shelters a basin that has been dredged to a depth of 11 feet (3.4 m), and has a public float.
-Another public float is 1 mile within the entrance.
-The public floats are managed by the Oona River Harbour Authority.
+The public float is managed by the Oona River Harbour Authority.
+Water (nonpotable) and power are available.
 A sawmill operation, with a loading dock, is on the drying flat east of the breakwater.

-563 Directions. - Oona River should be entered only at HW and local knowledge is advised to make a safe entrance.
+Directions. - Oona River should be entered only at HW and local knowledge is advised to make a safe entrance.
 If not in possession of local knowledge, examine the entrance at LW before proceeding into the river entrance on the following HW.

 Oona River settlement began when Scandinavians came to homestead the area in the early 1900's.
 Once a centre for fishing, logging and boat building, some boat shop buildings still exist.
 There are approximately 15 full time residents.
-A post office (V0V 1E0), accommodation and floatplane service are available.
-Oona River Retreat 250-628-3485 offers fishing, kayaking, diving, eco tours, accommodation, and gasoline and diesel fuel on a limited basis.
-Limited float space with water for visiting vessels is available.
-Call 250-628-3214 cell 250-622-9255 to contact the Harbour Authority.
+A post office (V0V 1E0), and accommodation are available.

+The settlement is accessible via float plane, ferry, or chartered launch from Prince Rupert.
+Showers and laundry facilities are available at the Post Office.
+Several local small businesses offer conference facilities, rental kayaks, and fishing guides.
+Call 250-628-3214 cell 778-884-1359 to contact the Harbour Authority.
 Visitors are advised to contact Oona River on VHF Channel 06 for instructions prior to arrival.
+Further information is available at www.oonariver.net.